Benefits of Including Millets in Your Daily Menu!

-- When the water starts boiling pour in the millets and close the vessel lightly with a lid.
+- When the water starts boiling pour in the millets and closes the vessel lightly with a lid.

-- If cooker is used put 1 ½ measures of water with the millet in the cooker vessel.
-Pressure cook the same till 3 whistles.
+- If the cooker is used put 1 ½ measures of water with the millet in the cooker vessel.
+Pressure cook the same until 3 whistles.